shan-biodigital/unreal-shader-project/README.md

 ![Custom Material Node](./MyShaderProject/Screenshots/03-custom-material-node.png)

 Quickly realized it is difficult to work out of the Custom Material Expression node (since no auto-complete, or vim commands, or EVEN keyboard shortcuts).
 Have ya'll run into this problem?
 Is there a fix?
-Also, it wasn't clear how this HLSL code would be shared with artists.
-Is it an asset that could be saved, and used by another person if they do `git pull`?

 Anyways, I figured the next approach would be to make a custom C++ plugin with `UMaterialExpression`.
 Made an example with Checkerboard pattern that takes in customizable tiling values and outputs color.
 ChatGPT kinda slowed me down here because (presumably) it kept mixing up Unreal 4 code with Unreal 5 code.
 Anyway, eventually got it working.

 ![Checkerboard Shader Plugin](./MyShaderProject/Screenshots/05-checkerboard-shader-plugin.png)

-However, the problem with this approach seemed to be that I need to write weird C++ compiler code.
+However, the problem with this approach seemed to be that I need to write complex C++ compiler code.
 Not really the best developer experience (dx).
 Did your team figure out a way around this?

 Finally, I started to think that the ideal approach would be for graphics engineers to be able to write HLSL code directly in VS Code, and then create some plugin that artists can install and use.
 My initial thought process on this is that the artist + eng would agree on inputs + outputs of a custom node, and the eng/tech artist does the HLSL math coding?